 A – Benefits for Business units

-- Easy Process – An integrated and technologically advanced IT structure would be prepared for the assembly of whole GST regime in the nation.
-This step will ease out all the process including registrations, returns, payments, etc. and the taxpayer will avail all these on a single platform, making it a fast and reliable service.
+- Easy Process – An integrated and technologically advanced IT structure would be prepared for the assembly of the whole GST regime in the nation.
+This step will ease out all the processes including registrations, returns, payments, etc. and the taxpayer will avail of all of these on a single platform, making it a fast and reliable service.

 - Removing of irrelevant tax flow: The tax chain currently prevailing in the country creates a hidden cost and tax figures which ultimately sums up to a huge load.
 The GST will make a general reform and accumulate every state to improvise the general taxation scheme.